PedroLander/yourlims/README.md

 ---

-For more information, see the code, open an issue, or contact the maintainers.
+YourLIMS is an open project and still growing.
+If you have ideas, find bugs, or want to help, please see the code, open an issue, or contact the maintainers.